goeko/jQuery.stayInWebApp/README.md

 Full links (starting with http) will still open in Safari, as well as links with `target="_blank"`.

+UPDATE:
+* v0.5.0
-UPDATE: Last clicked local link would be saved in persistent localStorage.
+** Last clicked local link would be saved in persistent localStorage.
 After restart Standalone Webapp the Webapp change the url to last stored path.

-Update: Add Zepto Support
+** Add Zepto Support
+* v0.5.1 - load javascripts and stylesheets from server, every second if base location would be changed

 - - - - - - - - - -